usertomlin/EnglishTextCompressor/README.md

 ```

-The average compression ratios (uncompressed size / compressed size) test on many Wikipedia texts are approximately:
+The average compression ratios (uncompressed size / compressed size) tested on many Wikipedia texts are approximately:

 	 * 50 characters (50-character windows):
 	 * rate_this  = 2.05